Traumatic Servicemembers' Group Life Insurance (TSGLI)

 Regular Army: Active Duty

 Benefit Fact Sheet

-Traumatic Injury Protection (TSGLI) is a rider to Servicemember's Group Life Insurance (SGLI) that provides automatic traumatic injury coverage to all Service members covered full-time or part-time under the Servicemembers' Group Life Insurance (SGLI) program.
+Traumatic Injury Protection (TSGLI) is a rider to Servicemember's Group Life Insurance (SGLI) that provides automatic traumatic injury coverage to all Service members under the Servicemembers' Group Life Insurance (SGLI) program.
 The TSGLI rider provides payment to Service members who are severely injured (on or off duty) and suffer a loss as the result of a traumatic event.
 Effective October 1, 2011, the Veterans' Benefits Improvement Act of 2010 removed the requirement that injuries during the retroactive period must be incurred in Operation Enduring or Iraqi Freedom.
 Qualifying Soldiers who receive a TSGLI payment can spend the money at their own discretion.

 Soldiers who are covered under SGLI are also covered under TSGLI.
 Click here to see the SGLI fact sheet.

 To be eligible for TSGLI payments Soldiers must meet the following criteria: